seng637-Winter/seng637-a3-CA-Proc/seng637-a3-team-5.md

 # 1 Introduction

-The purpose of Lab 3 is to conduct white-box testing using code coverage tools in order to learn and demonstrate the ability to plan, execute, and evaluate a comprehensive test suite on a function System Under Test (SUT).
+The purpose of Lab 3 is to conduct white-box testing using code coverage tools in order to learn and demonstrate the ability to plan, execute, and evaluate a comprehensive test suite on a functional System Under Test (SUT).
 We will build upon the test suite that was created during Lab 2, and continue expand the coverage of our test suite against the JFreeChart package as our SUT.

 # 2 Manual data-flow coverage calculations for DataUtilities.calculateColumnTotal and Range.getLength methods.

 This section outlines the manual analysis of two methods, DataUtilities.calculateColumnTotal(), and Range.getLength().
-Each method was manually evaluated on a line-by-line basis in order to build a Data Flow Graph, D-U pair list for each variable, and then we evaluated the coverage of our Lab 2 test cases.
+Each method was manually evaluated on a line-by-line basis in order to build a Data Flow Graph, D-U pair list for each variable, and then evaluated for the coverage of our Lab 2 test cases.

 ## Analysis of DataUtilities.calculateColumnTotal()